 Shaggy or wavy hair

-Shaggy or Wavy hair is the most common hair type, and most popular hair type wanted in Goldendoodles.
+Shaggy or Wavy coat is the most common hair type, and most popular hair type wanted in Goldendoodles.

 This coat is a mixture of the two parents.
 The curly Poodle mixed with a straight Golden Retriever makes a soft wavy or shaggy appearance in Goldendoodle puppies.